What Is Email Validation?

 Email validation is the process of confirming that an email address is correctly formatted, associated with a real mailbox, and safe to send to, encompassing both syntax checks and deliverability verification.

 Email validation is a critical step before any cold email campaign.
-Sending to invalid addresses has cascading negative effects: increased bounce rates above 2% trigger spam filters, damaged sender reputation makes future emails more likely to land in spam, and some email service providers will suspend accounts with high bounce rates.
+Sending to invalid addresses has cascading negative effects on deliverability and reputation.
+Increased bounce rates above 2% trigger spam filters at major email providers, reducing inbox placement for all future emails.
+Damaged sender reputation makes legitimate business emails more likely to land in spam folders.
+Some email service providers will suspend accounts entirely if bounce rates exceed their thresholds, disrupting not just sales outreach but all business communication.

 Related Terms